CryptoSwift

 // The signature was invalid, so either

-// - the message Alice signed was different then what we expected.
+// - the message Alice signed was different than what we expected.

 // - or Alice used a Private key that isn't associated with the shared Public key that Bob has.